maevadevs/Go-Developer-Advanced/05-Functions/readme.md

   - If returning the zero-values, be sure they make sense
   - `return` keyword is still required, else compile-time error
 - Blank return might appear handy
-  - But it is a bad idea because it makes is harder to understand the data flow
+  - But it is a bad idea because it makes it harder to understand the data flow
   - **Never use blank return: Always specify what is being returend**

 ## Functions Are Values

 - Functions in Go are values and can be passed around
   - **Type Signature: `func` + Param Types + Return Type**
-  - Function can have the same type signature
+  - Functions can have the same type signature
 - **Since they are values, we can declare a function variable**
   - Can be assigned any function that match the type signature
   - Default Zero value is `nil`